Patronicity Resources Logo

 Pickleball Courts Best Practices

-Pickleball is one of the fastest growing sports in the United States.
-We share best practices for building your next court–from funding strategies to community engagement.
-In addition, we’ll share examples of successful projects to give you inspiration along the way.
+Pickleball is one of the fastest-growing sports in the United States.
+We share best practices for building your next court, from funding strategies to community engagement.
+In addition, we’ll share examples of successful projects to inspire you along the way.

 For many, Pickleball provides an excellent opportunity for fitness and community.
 According to one 2022 report, Pickleball is especially popular among those over 50.
 However, if you visit your local court, you’ll probably see individuals of all ages engaging in the activity.